-We talked to Sophia Grinvalds, Co-founder at Director at AFRIpads Ltd, the world’s leading social enterprise manufacturing reusable sanitary pads and here is what she said about it.
+Sophia Grinvalds, Co-founder at Director at AFRIpads Ltd, tells us about the world’s leading social enterprise manufacturing reusable sanitary pads.

 First of all, how are you and your family doing in these COVID-19 times?